24 November 2025

 Do we have, or desire, or need a set of moral rules, or a moral compass?
 My answer is "Yes!"
 We are social animals and need (and desire) a set of rules.
 But we do already have some guidance; partly in our instincts (the compass), partly acquired culturally (in our historic religions) and partly acquired individually (from parents and from 'life').

 Can our historic religions provide?
 My answer is "No!"
 Most have lost their authority by deploying guesses, half-truths, myths, and arrogance.
 Religion in the West, is today largely abandoned; devalued by its arrogance; recklessly challenging science, offering barmy claims, and making empty promises.
-(See my essay "The Rise and Fall of Christendom.")
+(See my essay "The Rise and Fall of Christendom." (yet to be written)

 I am talking of Europe, and of now, in the twenty first century.
 So, I am also talking about Christianity (still the world's leading 'faith' system, apparently).
 Science has, to a considerable extent, replaced religion; stolen its thunder and its arrogance; explained the motions of the planets, the weather, procreation, and (to some extent) disease.
 Science has expanded the universe a million-fold and relegated mankind and our little planet from the status of sovereign to be just another infinitesimal speck on an infinitesimal speck near the edge of the the universe.

-The sociological value of a clear exposition of what constitutes 'good' behaviour has been so great that every human civilisation (that we know anything about) seems to have created a set of moral rules and invented a religious myth to justify them.
+The value to a society of having a clear exposition of what constitutes 'good' and 'bad' behaviour has been so great that every human civilisation (that we know anything about) seems to have 'evolved' a set of moral rules and 'invented' a religious myth to justify it.

-These sets of rules, these lists of 'to do' and 'to not-do', are interestingly similar, comparing one civilisation with another.
-(Tell the truth, honour the elderly, do not kill, do not steal.)
+These sets of rules, the lists of 'to-do' and 'to-not-do', are interestingly similar, comparing one civilisation with another.
+(Tell the truth, honour the elderly, do not kill, do not steal, do not sleep with your wife's sister.)
 Their corresponding religious myths, by contrast, are sufficiently different to occasion wars, and genocides.

 A different, and perhaps separate, question concerns the presence, or absence, of a mind, or a will, behind everything, guiding, planning, intending, and above all caring.
 Such a mind is to me both incredible on the one hand, as too obviously human, and showing too little evidence of supra-terrestial interests and concerns.
-And, on the other hand, the existence of such a mind seems contradicted by events: the Lisbon earthquake, the Malaysian tsunami of 2004.
+And, on the other hand, the existence of such a mind seems repeatedly contradicted by events: the Lisbon earthquake of 1755, the Malaysian tsunami of 2004.

-But, to many people, both complex and simple people, the absence of such a mind is intolerable.
+But, to many people, both complex and simple people, the absence of such a mind seems intolerable.

 What is to be done?
 We could [1] postulate such a mind; pretend it exists.
 If the claim is believed, it would give the believer purpose, and at the same time authorise the rules.
-But it is deceitful, and it would require extraordinary insight and consistency, or it would slide into [2] a cloud of prevarications, obfuscations, hints and ambiguities.
-Or [3] we could try to generate such a mind collectively, to care for the needs of each other, using the collective wisdom of the best guides, past and present, continuously updating the rules by judging each new situation afresh; each participant telling only what is true for himself.
+But it is deceitful.
+It would require of the priests extraordinary insight and consistency, or they would slide into [2] a cloud of prevarications, obfuscations, hints and ambiguities which is what Christianity now offers.
+Or [3] we could try to generate such a mind collectively, to care for the needs of each other, using the collective wisdom of the best guides, past and present, continuously updating the rules by judging each new situation afresh; each participant telling only what is true for himself, or herself.
 This is essentially what Quakers do.
-(Perhaps an AI substitute for God?)
+(Perhaps it is like a collective, synthetic, substitute for God?)

 There is a caveat.
 If the group is too small it can fall under the sway of a single charismatic leader (See my essay on 'Death Cults'.)
 Quakers have, so far, avoided this danger by linking local meetings together into area meetings, and these into yet larger 'Yearly' meetings.